NCAA women’s basketball: Top-ranked South Carolina prevails to reach Elite Eight

 TEXAS 66, OHIO STATE 63: Joanne Allen-Taylor scored 17 points, and Texas beat Ohio State on Friday night in Spokane, Washington, to advance to the Elite Eight of the women’s NCAA Tournament.

 Aliyah Matharu added 10 points for Texas (29-6), which will make its second straight appearance in the Elite Eight.
 The second-seeded Longhorns have won 14 straight games since their last loss on Feb.
-6 – the second-longest active streak behind Stanford.
+6 – the second-longest active streak behind Stanford, their opponent in the Spokane Region final on Sunday.

 Taylor Mikesell scored 19 points and Jacy Sheldon had 17 for sixth-seeded Ohio State (25-7), which has not advanced beyond the Sweet 16 since 1993.